This is one of the longest-running film music e-zines providing hundreds of CD reviews over the years.

 Editor’s Notes

-I give special thanks to Steven A. Kennedy and Steve Vertlieb for their reviews and tributes over the years for Film Music Review.
+I give special thanks to Steven A. Kennedy and Steve Vertlieb for their years of work as reviewers for Film Music Review.

 Oscar Meet Sammy!

-One of the annual events announced on Film Music Review has been the Sammy Film Music Awards (or “Sammys”), which began in 1988, and were named after four-time Oscar-winning lyricist, Sammy Cahn (1913-1993), who also received an Emmy for “Love and Marriage” from a TV play.
+One of the annual events announced on Film Music Review has been the Sammy Film Music Awards (or “Sammys”), which began in 1988, and were named after four-time Oscar-winning lyricist, Sammy Cahn (1913-1993), who also received an Emmy for “Love and Marriage” from a TV play of OUR TOWN.

 The Sammy Awards were first announced on WGBH radio in Boston, Massachusetts.